 The next day, we explored the area more fully.
 We drove up to Skookum Creek Campground, hoping to find water access (it was over 100 degrees in the valley, and plenty warm up the mountain, too).
 We were thrilled to see quite a few grouse and 2 baby deer on the way up.
 Arriving in the parking lot, we were less thrilled to see a flat tire.
 While my husband changed the tire, the kids and I went down to the creek.
-I used an Ergo for our 2-year-old, while the bigger kids splashed in the icy cold water.
+I used an Ergo to carry our 2-year-old, while the bigger kids splashed in the icy cold water.
 We all got eaten alive by mosquitoes.
 As soon as the tire was changed, we left to find water somewhere less buggy.
 On the way down the mountain, we saw the baby deer again along with their mother, a few more grouse, and…a baby bear!!!
-We didn’t see the mother and we didn’t stop for any photos.
+We didn’t see the mother and, for safety, we didn’t stop for any photos.

 Back on FR 19, we headed down the other side of the mountain, past our cabin.
 We explored the Landis Cabin, which is a replica of the original guard station.
 It’s available for anyone to visit and is a short walk from the road.
-We finally pulled off the road near the creek and let the kids play.
-It was icy cold, but we were so hot that we didn’t care.
-There was a hiking trail nearby, so we walked 1/4 mile or so on it, admiring the old growth Douglas fir trees.

 Arriving back at our cabin, we discovered it had been taken over by bicyclists!
 Not really, but they were using the pit toilet and the picnic table, which was set up with our things (the few items we were willing to leave out).
 They hadn’t touched a thing and we chatted for a few minutes.
 They were part of a tour group riding from Bend to Westfir to Blue River and back to Bend.
 Wow!